pukmajster/l4d2-modman/README.md

 **THIS IS A LEGACY VERSION AND IT'S QUITE UNFINISHED!**  I'm letting this version of ModMan behind and integrating it's features in a new app.
 I have now become familiar with Electron and I plan on rewriting it all for a better version.
 Soon(tm).

-That being said, ModMad does actually do a bunch of cool stuff:
+That being said, ModMan does actually do a bunch of cool stuff:

 - It lets user sort and filter throught their mods by various categories and settings
 - Detect conflicting mods